- 1 sheet refrigerated pie pastry

 - Whipped cream and chocolate curls, optional

-- Line shell with a double thickness of heavy-duty foil.
+- Line a 7-in. pie plate with pastry; trim and flute edges.
+Prick pastry with a fork.
+Line shell with a double thickness of heavy-duty foil.
 Bake at 450° for 4 minutes.
 Remove foil; bake 2 minutes longer or until crust is golden brown.
 Cool on a wire rack.

 - In a small saucepan, combine sugar and eggs until well blended.
-Cook over low heat, stirring constantly, until mixture reaches 160° and coats the back of a metal spoon.
+Cook over low heat, stirring constantly, until mixture coats the back of a metal spoon and reaches 160°.
 Remove from the heat.
 Stir in chocolate and vanilla until smooth.
 Cool to lukewarm (90°), stirring occasionally.

 "Oh my gosh is this good!
 I followed the recipe exactly and used my own pie crust.
 I have to find another occasion to make this for soon!
 I garnished with homemade whipped cream.
 Worth the effort."